sidney-zhu/python-exercise/README.md

-# python-exercise
+# python-game
-This is a bunch of python file for python learning.
+This is a tiny text-based game for python learning.